crashcoredump/docker-vlm/README.md

 The two main options are available when creating a new container:

-  '-g', which can point the VLM at a directorhy containing a compiled `genera` binary on the local host,
+- `-g`, which can point the VLM at a directorhy containing a compiled `genera` binary on the local host,

-  '-s', which can point the VLM at a directory containing `sys.sct` on the local host.
+- `-s`, which can point the VLM at a directory containing `sys.sct` on the local host.

 Note that these options only apply when running dvlm when you do not